CianMRoche/AstroWiki/Units.md

 ## Comoving distance
 <mark class="hltr-pink">Distance</mark> between objects factoring out expansion of universe, such that two otherwise unmoving objects will have constant comoving distance over cosmological time.
 The comoving coordinate system evolves "with" the Hubble flow.
+See [[Distances#Comoving distance|comoving distance]].

 ## parsec